 Contraceptive effectiveness is characterized by "typical use" and "perfect use":

 Most women use the combination hormone pill.
-Women who experience severe headaches or high blood pressure from the estrogen in the combined pill can take the progestin-only pill.
+Women who experience severe headaches or high blood pressure from the estrogen in the combined pill can take the progestin-only pill (called a "mini-pill.")

 Birth control pills work by:

 - Preventing ovulation.
 Ovulation is the release of the egg from an ovary.
 If no egg is released, fertilization by sperm cannot occur.

 - Preventing entry of sperm into the uterus by keeping the cervical mucus thick and sticky.